Device management

 If something is not working

-- Device does not appear at all: first check the MQTT details, especially host, port, username and password.
+- Device does not appear at all: first check the connection details, especially host, port, username and password.

-- Device appears but is offline: check that the device has internet access and that MQTT stays connected.
+- Device appears but is offline: check that the device has internet access and that the device connection stays active.

 - Device appears but does not react: check the correct channel, device type and usage purpose.

-MQTT is the connection method the device uses to send data to Optimaatti and receive control back.
-You do not need to learn the protocol deeply: the important part is copying the correct values into the correct fields.
+This connection lets the device send data to Optimaatti and receive control back.
+Shelly calls this setting MQTT, but you do not need to learn the protocol: the important part is copying the correct values into the correct fields.

 Before you start